w3f/polkadot-wiki/docs/kusama-timeline.md

 October 2019 at approximately 18:43 Zurich time (CET).
 The first successful validator set rotation took place at 22:45 CET.

-Currently, Kusama is a healthy Proof-of-Stake network with over 150 validators and over a million blocks produced.
+Currently, Kusama is a healthy Proof-of-Stake network with over 500 validators and over two million blocks produced.
 If you are curious about the history of the Kusama network, you will find more information in the sections below.